 Kombu Jiru (basic vegetarian stock)

-12 square inches kombu
+12 square inches kombu1 dried shiitake mushroom

 2 cups cold water